 Build model card updates into your ML pipeline.
 When a model is retrained, the pipeline should auto-generate updated performance metrics, data statistics, and version references.
 Manual documentation processes break within six months.
 Automated pipelines scale with your AI portfolio.

+The audit fix.
 Create an implementation timeline: Week 1-2 for inventory and classification, Week 3-4 for ownership assignment and template creation, Week 5-12 for section-by-section population across all high-risk systems, Week 13-14 for cross-framework tagging and gap analysis, Week 15-16 for independent validation.
 Repeat the validation cycle quarterly.
 Integrate automated documentation updates into your ML pipeline by Month 6.

 Model cards are the single artifact where AI governance becomes auditable.
 Every framework points to the same requirement: document what you built, how you tested it, and what risks remain.
 Organizations that treat model cards as a compliance checkbox produce documentation that fails auditor scrutiny.
 Organizations that treat them as operational infrastructure produce documentation that protects them.
 Build the crosswalk once.
 Maintain it as a living system.
 The audit will come.